Yerassyl-m/Quiz/README.md

-In this project, I did Quiz.
-There I checked the answers and counted the points.
-If it comes out correct, then it is written correctly, if it is not correct, then it is written incorrectly.
-At the end it comes out how many points received.
+Quiz
+Developed a quiz that provides an opportunity to test the knowledge of users.
+The quiz checks the answers and calculates the points scored.
+If the answer is correct, a message about correctness is displayed, and with an incorrect answer - a message about infidelity.
+At the end of the quiz, the user receives information about their final score.